 “Shall I give you a detailed report?” she asked testily as she lay again on the blanket he had smoothed out for both of them, his strong chest against her back.
 Since he had no lust for her, she did not mind.
 It was no different from how her deerhound took over her bed of a night, and really, what was the earl but a human deerhound?

-He made no answer but lifted his arm to allow herself to settle so he could again drape his arm over her to make sure she did not run away.
+He made no answer but shifted to allow herself to settle so he could again drape his arm over her to make sure she did not run away.

-The next time she awoke, the sun was high in the sky.
+The next time she awoke, the sun was high in the sky, the fog completely burned off.
 Hearing nothing, she quickly scanned the area.
-There was the earl’s red-and-black destrier, saddled and with a pack on its rump, calmly drinking from the stream.
+There was the earl’s red-and-black destrier calmly drinking from the stream.
 She lay back down and closed her eyes.

-“I know you’re awake, my lady,” the earl said dryly.
+“I know you’re awake, my lady,” the earl said dryly from behind her.
 “Do not go back to sleep.”

 She groaned.
 “Where are your men?”